 Today, solar panels are widespread and powering a population to a great extent.
 But for centuries we are using fossil fuel.
-As a result, pollution has skyrocketed, and now we are on the verge of severe global warming.
-Sea levels are getting high, glaciers are melting and the local weather approaching extreme levels.
-Despite all this, most industries are still using oil, gas and other fossil fuels.
+And as a result, pollution has skyrocketed, and now we are on the verge of severe global warming.
+Sea levels are getting high, glaciers are melting, and the local weather is becoming extreme.
+Despite all this, most industries are still using oil, gas, and other nonrenewable energy resources.
 We are poisoning our earth severely.
-It is inevitable at times, but we are looking at a green future.
-Luckily scientists have started working on renewable sources, like energy from wind and solar energy.
-This is good, but with anything new, there are a lot of questions.
-Today we will be discussing Solar Energy on Earth vs in Space.
+It is inevitable to negate nonrenewable energy 100 percent, but we are looking to a green future.
+Luckily, scientists have started working to take renewable sources into space as well.
+Today we will be discussing Solar Energy on Earth vs. in Space and its future.

-There are many ways of capturing solar energy but the most effective way is photovoltaic cells/panels made up of silicon.
-It converts sunlight into usable energy which powers our residential and commercial needs.
-Nowadays,
+There are many ways of capturing solar energy, but the most effective way is photovoltaic cells/panels (made up of silicon).
+It converts sunlight into usable energy, which powers our residential and commercial needs.

 But still, we are not getting maximum benefits.
 Photovoltaic cells can absorb various rays of different wavelength, but there are still radiations which are not generating electricity because of lower power and other than that, incoming radiations are reflected into space because of atmosphere shield.

 - In outer space: Solar Energy is more reliable in outer space, but tougher to manage.
 It is the only reliable source of energy for longer missions.

 - While on earth: Solar Energy is environment-dependent (clouds, rains and dust storms, etc.) This means on earth solar energy is relatively less reliable, but it is super easy to manage and upgrade.

 The main Advantage of Solar Panels in Space

 Solar panels will be utilized all the time.
-Plus the sun is rays will be stronger & brighter up there.
+Plus, the sun’s rays will be stronger & brighter up there.
 This idea was put forward by a researcher too.
-He said the sun is much brighter there so we would be able to collect more space-based solar energy.
-They’d deliver up to 40 times the annual amount of reliable 24/7 energy.
+He said the sun is much brighter there, so we would be able to collect more space-based solar energy.
+They would deliver up to 40 times the annual amount of reliable 24/7 energy.